INRIA/scikit-learn-mooc/slides/trees.md

 <img src="../figures/tree_regression3.svg" width="100%">
 ???

-But it can also overfit.
+However, it can also overfit.
-Controlling the depth here allow to control the overfit.
+Controlling the depth here allows to control the overfitting.

 ---